mayocream/bocchi/README.md

-# Revival of the Twitter
+# Bocchi

+The social network.

 ## Development